 The Gotta Chop Hummus is not your traditional hummus as I have made a few changes, but my family thinks that it is delicious.
 I didn't have tahini so I threw in a handful of pecans and everyone really seemed to like it, so that is how I make it now.
 Of course if you have tahini and want to use it instead of the pecans go ahead.
 The option is always yours.
 Please always try to use organic ingredients whenever possible.

-Rinse your chickpeas well, and drain the excess water.
+- Rinse your chickpeas well, and drain the excess water.

-Spread chickpeas out onto some paper towels to absorb the moisture and roll them gently to remove the skins.
+- Spread chickpeas out onto some paper towels to absorb the moisture and roll them gently to remove the skins.
 You don't have to remove the skins, but it seems to make the hummus a bit smoother if you do.

-Add pecans, olive oil, lemon juice, and water to a food processor with the "s-blade" and pulse it to get things going.
+- Add pecans, olive oil, lemon juice, and water to a food processor with the "s-blade" and pulse it to get things going.
 Scrape down the sides and process for a minute or so until you have a nice paste and everything is combined.
 Stop to scrape down the sides when needed.

-Add half of your chickpeas and process until blended and again, scrape down the sides as needed.
+- Add half of your chickpeas and process until blended and again, scrape down the sides as needed.
 Now you can add the rest of the chickpeas and continue to process and scrape down the sides when needed.

-Now add your spices- garlic, cumin, salt and cayenne.
+- Now add your spices- garlic, cumin, salt and cayenne.
 Process some more to mix the spices well.
 Taste the hummus to see if you need to adjust your spices.
 You can add more lemon juice or olive oil for more flavor if you want.
 If you want your hummus to be smoother in texture you can add more water is small amounts until you get the texture you want.
 Make sure everything has been processed well and hummus is smooth.